Taming-the-BEAST/Skyline-plots/README.md

 </figure>
 <br>

-> **Topic for discussion:** Do the Birth-Death Skyline resgit bults agree with the Coalescent Bayesian Skyline results?
+> **Topic for discussion:** Do the Birth-Death Skyline results agree with the Coalescent Bayesian Skyline results?
 How would your conclusions from the two analyses differ?
 (Hint: Use R to plot the results from both analyses).
 >

 ----